rioprayogo/opentofu-template/README.md

 └── alicloud/               # Alibaba Cloud-specific resources
 ```

+## 📚 Documentation

+- [Backend Configuration Guide](BACKEND_GUIDE.md) - Complete guide for remote state management
+- [Backend Usage Examples](BACKEND_EXAMPLE.md) - Practical examples and workflows
+- [Cloud Provider Mapping](CLOUD_MAPPING.md) - Detailed cloud provider configurations

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).

+## ⚠️ Security Notice

+- **Never commit sensitive data** like API keys, passwords, or private keys
+- Use environment variables or secure secret management systems
+- Always review your `terraform.tfvars` files before committing
+- Consider using backend remote storage for state management

 ## 🆘 Support

-For issues and questions:
+If you encounter any issues or have questions:
-1. Check the documentation
+1. Check the documentation files
-2. Review existing issues
+2. Review the examples in each environment
-3. Create a new issue with detailed information
+3. Ensure your cloud provider credentials are properly configured

 ## 🔄 Version History